 Following the upheaval of World War I, JDC initiated a legal adoption program, whereby a patron sponsored a child’s welfare for the yearly sum of $100.
 Immigrant Aid Societies, Synagogues, and distant relatives in the United States often sponsored children.

 Prisoners of War Released from Siberia, 1921 (PDF 1.57 MB)

 This 1921 list details former Hungarian, German and Austrian Prisoners of War who received aid from JDC and the American Red Cross upon arrival in San Francisco, en route to Trieste, Italy.
 This list was published for the information of relatives, who could expect the arrival of their relatives in Trieste by the end of June, 1921.

 Lists from the Nazi Period and its Aftermath

-A list of Polish Jews expelled by the Nazi government into this Polish border town, receiving assistance from the JDC in 1938-1939.
+Lists of Polish Jews expelled from Germany by the Nazi government into the Polish border town of Zbaszyn and others expelled from the German client state of Slovakia to towns in the no-man’s-land across the border in Western Galicia, receiving assistance from the JDC in 1938-1939.